EkoCommunications/AmityAndroidJet/amity-remote-mediator/README.md

 # Amity Remote Mediator

-We are the `RemoteMediator` for a DB + Network based `PagingData` stream which traiggers network requests to fetch more items with given filters as user scrolls, and `insert` required information into database and `query` required information from database to fetch previous pages, next pages and refresh a current page.
+We are the `RemoteMediator` for a DB + Network based `PagingData` stream which traiggers network requests to fetch more items with given filters as user scrolls, and `insert` / `query` required information into / from database to fetch previous pages, next pages and refresh a current page.

 ## Type of mediator